oliverphil/UniPlanner-ReactNative/325-a2-report-oliverphil.md

 authentication was facilitated through my FirebaseUtils.js file, in which communication with Firebase happened through the react-native-firebase library.
 In addition to this, when a user was created, an entry for that user was created in the database.
-This was done so that the user would be able to add courses and classes for their use of the application.
+This was done so that the user would be able to add courses and tasks for their use of the application.

 ##### Database